stormchaserroleplaying/stormchaserRPG/Species/Common/Gnome/index.md

 ### Natural Illusionist
 You know the [Minor Illusion](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Illusion/#minor-illusion) cantrip.
 Intelligence is your spellcasting ability for it.
 If you are a spellcaster, then this cantrip does not count towards your total number of cantrips known.

+## Phenotypes

+### Deep Gnome
+Deep gnomes are wiry and lean with bodies as hard as a slab of rock.
+Males are completely bald and beardless, while the females typically have grey hair.
+Deep gnome complexions are sometimes described as "gnarled" and are commonly dark in hue, with most deep gnomes demonstrating brown or gray skin with dark gray eyes.

+### Forest Gnome
+Forest gnome skin is an earthy colour and looks, in many ways, like wood, although it is not particularly tough.
+Forest gnome hair is brown or black, although it grays with age, sometimes to a pure white.

+### Rock Gnome
+Rock gnomes possess a natural brownish tint to their skin.
+The presence or absence of light has little effect upon it.
+Young rock gnomes possess any of a large number of hair colours that fade to gray or white upon reaching adulthood.

 ## Size
 Gnomes are between 3 and 4 feet tall and average about 40 pounds.
 Your size is Small.